-The main reason people choose a nanny share arrangement is to make having a nanny more affordable.
-The cost of a nanny share can vary depending on factors like where you live, the number of children the nanny will care for, the total number of hours the nanny will work, the nanny’s experience, and whether or not you will include benefits like paid vacation, sick days, health insurance, transportation reimbursement, and more.
-When interviewing nannies for a nanny share, you might encounter applicants who are recent graduates and ask for $12/hour up to career nannies who ask for $25/hour plus benefits.
-Keep in mind, you will also have to pay taxes for your nanny.
+One reason people choose a nanny share arrangement is to make hiring a nanny more affordable.
+The cost of a nanny share can vary depending on factors like where you live, the number of children to be cared for, the schedule, the nanny’s experience, and the benefits provided (paid vacation, sick days, health insurance, transportation reimbursement, and more).
+You might encounter caregivers who are recent graduates and ask for $12/hour per family, or career nannies who ask for $20+/hour per family plus benefits.

 A nanny share can be a nice alternative to daycare if socialization is one of your priorities.
-By having your child or children together with another family’s children, they will learn social skills like sharing, imaginative play, compromise and adaptability.
-Since the nanny share will include less children than the number of children in a daycare, the exposure to illness might be lower and there would be more adult attention available to each child.
+Being cared for alongside other kids will allow your children to learn social skills like sharing, imaginative play, compromise and adaptability.

 What are the challenges of a nanny share?

 A successful nanny share depends on finding another family and a nanny who both fit your family’s needs.
-Even if everything about them looks good on paper, a relationship with a minimum of 3 parties requires a significant amount of compromise.
-Start out on the right foot by drafting a nanny contract that everyone agrees to, and try to outline as many contingencies as you can in advance.
+A relationship with a minimum of 3 parties requires a significant amount of compromise.
+You’ll want to start out on the right foot by drafting a contract, and trying to outline as many contingencies as you can in advance.
 At a minimum, you should include: pay rate and timing of payment, description of nanny’s childcare and household duties, sick policy for the nanny and children, vacation policy, termination policy, qualification requirements such as CPR and First Aid certifications, criminal background check, clean driving record, timing and frequency of regular group meetings and whatever else you feel is important.

 Coordinating childcare with another family and a nanny can be challenging.
-Discuss in advance your schedule and expectations for work hours and vacation time as well as your expectations for maintaining a safe environment for the children.
-Here are some important questions to discuss: What happens if one family is running late?
+Your schedule and expectations for work hours and vacation time should be discussed in advance, as well as your expectations for maintaining a safe environment for the children.
+Important questions to discuss include: What happens if one family is running late?
 Will both families take vacation at the same time and require the nanny to do the same?
 Do you need the nanny to drive the children to and from activities?
 How will food and other supplies like diapers be provided and prepared?
 What happens when the nanny is sick?

 What happens when one or both of the families has another baby?
 Is the nanny comfortable with caring for more children?
 Can the schedules for the older kids accommodate the baby?
 Some families find that they have to give up their nanny share when a new baby arrives because the logistics become too difficult or the responsibilities become too much for the nanny.
 You can also try to discuss this scenario in advance to get a sense of each other’s comfort levels.